shreyansh26/Personal-Website/content/post/2021-05-16_generalized_autoregressive_pretraining_xlnet/index.md

 A hyperparameter *K* is chosen to determine what fraction of the sequence length will be the target sequence.
 This is done so that sufficient sequence length is present for the model to learn the context.

-Here again XLNet differs from BERT.
+Here again, XLNet differs from BERT.
 Let us consider an example \[New, York, is, a city\].
 If both BERT and XLNet take two tokens [New, York] as the prediction task and so they have to maximize p(New York | is a city).
 Here BERT and XLNet get the following objectives -

 {{< figure src="/post/2021-05-16_generalized_autoregressive_pretraining_xlnet/images/bertxlnet.PNG" caption="" >}}